 The good news is that herpes is not contagious in water, so you can still enjoy swimming and other water activities.

-If you have herpes, it’s important to take precautions to prevent spreading the virus.
+If you have herpes, it’s important to take precautions to prevent any sexual contact from spreading the virus.

 Avoid sharing towels or other personal items with others, and don’t sit on public benches or other surfaces where the virus could be transferred.